1922 British Mount Everest expedition: Bottled oxygen as a mountaineering aid

 The 1922 expedition can be seen as the start of the enduring question of "fair means" and controversies about using bottled oxygen in the Everest "death zone".
 Alexander Kellas was one of the first scientists who pointed out the possible use of bottled oxygen for accessing great heights.
 At this time the available technology (derived from mining rescue systems) were, in his opinion, too heavy to be a help at high altitudes.
 Kellas was part of the Everest reconnaissance expedition in 1921 but died on the way to Everest.
 That expedition had taken bottled oxygen with them, but it was never used.
 Few paid much attention to Kellas' innovative ideas, possibly because his scientific work belonged strictly to the amateur tradition.

 More attention was paid to the pressure vessel experiments of Professor Georges Dreyer, who had studied high-altitude problems the Royal Air Force encountered in the First World War.
 According to his experiments—which he did partly together with George Ingle Finch—survival at great heights could only be possible with the aid of additional oxygen.

 As a consequence of this scientific work, the 1922 expedition planned to use bottled oxygen.
-One bottle contained ca. 240 liters of oxygen.
+One bottle contained ca. 240 litres of oxygen.
 Four bottles were fixed on a carrying frame which had to be carried by the mountaineer.
 With the additional elements the total weight was 14.5 kg, so every mountaineer had to carry an additional heavy load.
 Ten of these systems were taken.
 As well as a mask over mouth and nose, a tube was held in the mouth.
-Dreyer also had proposed the flow of oxygen: at 7000 m a flow rate of 2 liters of oxygen per minute, on the summit climb they should use 2.4 liters per minute.
+Dreyer also had proposed the flow of oxygen: at 7000 m a flow rate of 2 litres of oxygen per minute, on the summit climb they should use 2.4 litres per minute.
 The result was a usable time of two hours per bottle.
 All the oxygen would be used up after a maximum of 8 hours of climbing.
 Nowadays, 3 or 4-litre bottles are filled with oxygen of 250 bar pressure.
-At a flow of 2 liters per minute a modern bottle can be used for about 6 hours.
+At a flow of 2 litres per minute a modern bottle can be used for about 6 hours.

 George Finch was responsible for this equipment during the expedition, due to his background in chemistry and his specific knowledge of bottled oxygen.
 He ordered daily training for his climber colleagues to become accustomed in the use of this equipment.
 The apparatuses were very often faulty, were of low robustness and were very heavy with a low grade of oxygen filling.
 There was unhappiness about these bottles among the mountaineers; many intended to climb without use of these bottles.
 The Tibetan and Nepalese porters nicknamed these oxygen bottles "English air".